mccode-dev/Helmholtz2025/install/running.md

 INFO: Placing instr file copy mini.instr in dataset mini_20250326_153956
 INFO: Placing generated c-code copy mini.c in dataset mini_20250326_153956
 ```
+(You may also use the new `-y` input to assume "all simulation parameters default" i.e. `mcrun -c mini.instr --verbose -y -n1e7`)
 In this output, step 1. from above is seen here:
 ```
 DEBUG: CMD: /where/youinstalled/mcstas/bin/mcstas -t -o ./mini.c mini.instr